rubygems/bundler/README.md

 The `master` branch contains our current progress towards version 1.3.
-Please submit pull requests with bugfixes to the stable branch for version you would like to fix. naoeutnhaoeunth
+Please submit pull requests with bugfixes to the stable branch for version you would like to fix.

 ### Upgrading from Bundler 0.8 to 0.9 and above